-Protection International urges the EU to ensure that human rights remain at the very centre of the EU’s relations with the Americas.
-We urge the EU, CELAC and individual member states to draft a joint roadmap, in consultation with human rights actors, addressing the alarming exacerbation of shrinking civic space in both regions.
-This roadmap should provide for the investment of appropriate financial resources to counter this trend, as well as articulate policies and follow up mechanisms.
+Protection International urges the EU to ensure that human rights remain at the very center of the EU’s relations with the Americas.
+We urge the EU, CELAC, and individual member states to draft a joint roadmap, in consultation with human rights actors, addressing the alarming exacerbation of shrinking civic space in both regions.
+This roadmap should provide for the investment of appropriate financial resources to counter this trend, as well as articulate policies and follow-up mechanisms.

 Notably, attacks and threats against human rights defenders (HRDs), which take on many forms and respond to many motives, must be addressed.
 Protection International would like to briefly discuss the role and the duty of States in protecting HRDs from threats and attacks.

 Research shows that threats and attacks against CSOs and human rights defenders remain prevalent in the EU.
 These include online and offline threats and harassment, vandalism of premises and property, physical attacks, and smear campaigns.
 CSOs in several Member States complain about a climate of hostility towards them and human rights defenders.
 In light of these findings, the Fundamental Rights Agency recommends that “building on the example of the existing tacks against CSOs and human rights defenders remain prevalent in the EU.
 These include online and offline threats and harassment, vandalism of premises and property, physical attacks, and smear campaigns.
 CSOs in several Member States complain about a climate of hostility towards them and human rights defenders.